cpe305/fall2016-project-hils124/README.md

 ```java
 House house = mapper.readValue(new File("resources/HouseData.json"), House.class);
 ```

-This house contains rooms, walls, portals, and containers that the player can now interact with.

 ### abandoned.entities
 Package that stores items and specific actions for each one.